section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 Generally, if the load factor is greater than 0.5, we increase the size of the bucket array and rehash all the key-value pairs again.

-#### How Hashing Gets O(1) Complexity?
+#### How Hashing gets O(1) complexity?

 Given the above examples, one would wonder how hashing may be O(1) if several items map to the same place...

 The solution to this problem is straightforward.
 We use the load factor to ensure that each block, for example, (linked list in a separate chaining strategy), stores the maximum amount of elements fewer than the load factor on average.
-Also, in practice, this load factor is constant ( generally 10 or 20 ).
+Also, in practice, this load factor is constant (generally 10 or 20).
 As a result, searching in 10 or 20 elements become constant.

 If the average number of items in a block exceeds the load factor, the elements are rehashed with a larger hash table size.

 **Rehashing**

-When the load factor gets "too high" (specified by the threshold value), collisions would become more common, so rehashing comes as a solution to this problem, we increase the size of the hash table,
+When the load factor gets "too high" (specified by the threshold value), collisions would become more common, so rehashing comes as a solution to this problem.
-- Typically, double the size of the table.
+- We increase the size of the hash table, typically, doubling the size of the table.
 - All existing items must be reinserted into the new doubled size hash table.

 Now let's deep dive into the code.
 I will implement everything in code that we have learned till now.